 Let’s take a look at an example title below.

 SEO Optimized Title: Bi-Fold Brown Leather Wallet for Men – High-Quality built for Durability

-In our SEO optimized title, we’re mentioning long-tail keywords like bi-fold, brown, durability all things that people will search for when searching for “men’s leather wallet”.
+In our SEO-optimized title, we’re mentioning long-tail keywords like bi-fold, brown, and durability, all things that people will search for when searching for “men’s leather wallet”.

 When shopping online, people type detailed search queries instead of generic ones.
 By adding long-tail keywords in your WooCommerce product title, you help search engines find and rank you higher than your competitors.